abdala9512/flask-dl-energy-microservice/README.md

-# Energy generation and capacity forecasting microservice
+# Energy generation and capacity forecasting

-Energy generation and capacity forecast as Flask microservice
+Energy generation and capacity forecast as Flask microservice.